jghamburg/my-gollum-site/k8s/k8s-local-development-1.md

 route add -net 10.92.0.0/12 10.75.0.2
 ```

-Now the traffic route is open for a final test.
+The traffic route is open for a final test.
 Lets say a service proxy is running in the namespace local on the k8s cluster.
 And you check results from a shell on your local machine.

 ```bash
 kubectl get svc -n local proxy